 While dog requires regular bathing and grooming, cats are essentially self-cleaning.
 While they will do a pretty good job of keeping themselves clean, you can also help by regular brushing or grooming with a FURminator.
 It's also important to routinely clip their claws.

 Dogs also have a penchant for rolling around in smelly things, be it trash, another animal's waste, or, even worse, a dead animal.
 And since they are regularly walked outside, dogs can track in dirt and debris, not to... mention bacteria.

 While some dog owners may point to litter boxes as being a bit unsanitary, cats instinctively cover their waste, so their owners rarely have to face their messes head on.Continue to 11 of 11 below.

 Cats Were Once Worshiped as Gods

-Everything we know about the history of cats indicates that they were indeed once worshiped as gods.
+Everything known about the history of cats indicates that they were indeed once worshiped as gods.
 The Great Sphinx of Giza is said to have the head of a Pharaoh and the body of a lion.

 The original cat which was domesticated by both the Egyptians and the occupants of the area now called Cyprus, though perhaps larger and wilder, still closely resembled our cats today.
-In fact, our Egyptian Mau today bears a definite resemblance to the African wild cat.
-This is an interesting fact in that in...
-Egypt, cats were called Miw, and alternatively "Miu," and "Mau" all remind us of the sound cats make today.
+In fact, our Egyptian Mau today bears a definite resemblance to the African wildcat.
+This is interesting because, in Egypt, cats... were called Miw, and alternatively "Miu" and "Mau," all reminders of the sound cats make.

 The first Egyptian cats had to work for their living.
 They hunted rodents and snakes to help protect not only the Egyptian homes and occupants but also to protect the grains they grew.
 In return, the humans fed them and eventually welcomed them into their homes.
 It was just a matter of time before the Egyptians and their rulers noticed a striking resemblance between their Mius and the statues of the Goddess Bast (also called Bastet), and the worship of cats began.